-- 20. Defendant PEScience formulates, manufactures, and sells a dietary supplement called "Versalyte."
-These dietary supplement powders purport to provide energy to increase hydration in order to make workouts more effective and efficient and to speed recovery. - 21.
-The front label (or "principal display panel") of the Products prominently state they are "Naturally Flavored," with attention drawn to the claim through graphic elements.
-In addition, the front label uses depictions of fruits such as lemons, and oranges as well as strawberries, raspberries, and blackberries to reinforce the claim that the Products are flavored using only natural sources:
+- Defendant Ultima formulates, manufactures, and sells a dietary supplement called 20.
+"Replenisher Electrolyte Mix."
+These dietary supplement powders purport to hydrate the consumer to make workouts more effective and efficient and to speed muscle recovery and growth. - 21.
+The front label (or "principal display panel") of the Products prominently state they contain "Natural Flavors with Other Natural Flavors":

-22. These natural flavoring claims are false.
-The Products are flavored using an artificial flavoring, DL malic acid, that is derived from petrochemicals.

-- 23. All flavors of the Products state, on the back label, that they contain "malic acid."
-The back labels also state that the Products contain "Natural Flavors." - 24.
+- 22. These natural flavoring claims are false.
+The Products are flavored using an artificial flavoring, DL malic acid, that is derived from petrochemicals. - 23.
+All flavors of the Products state, on the back label, that they contain "malic acid." - 24.
 While there is a naturally occurring form of malic acid, it is extremely expensive to formulate in large quantities and is almost never used in mass-produced food products.
-Instead, testing by an independent third-party laboratory has confirmed that the malic acid that Defendant uses in these Products is DL malic acid, a synthetic substance derived from petrochemicals.1 - 25.
-This type of malic acid is manufactured in petrochemical plants from benzene or butane-components of gasoline and lighter fluid, respectively-through a series of chemical reactions, some of which involve highly toxic chemical precursors and byproducts. - Fruit flavors in a food are imparted by the interactions between sugars, acids, 26. lipids, and various volatile compounds.
-The sweetness or tartness of a fruit flavor is determined by the ratio between the sugars (mainly glucose and fructose) and acids, such as citric and malic acid. - 27.
-The quality and consumer acceptability of fruit flavors is based on their perceived sweetness and tartness, which in turn is driven by the ratio between sugars and acids.
-Fruits such as oranges, lemons, pineapples, strawberries, raspberries, and blackberries have their own natural ratio of sugars and acids. - 28.
-The DL malic acid used in the Products is used to create, simulate, and/or reinforce the sweet and tart taste that consumers associate with the fruit flavors stated on the labels. - 29.
-Defendant uses the petrochemical-derived DL malic acid in its Products to create a sweet and tart flavor but pretends otherwise, conflating natural and artificial flavorings, misbranding the Products and deceiving consumers.
+Instead, testing by an independent third-party laboratory has confirmed that the malic acid that Defendant uses in these Products is DL malic acid, a synthetic substance derived from petrochemicals. - 25.
+This type of malic acid is manufactured in petrochemical plants from benzene or butane-components of gasoline and lighter fluid, respectively-through a series of chemical reactions, some of which involve highly toxic chemical precursors and byproducts. - 26.
+Fruit flavors in a food are imparted by the interactions between sugars, acids, lipids, and various volatile compounds.
+The sweetness or tartness of a fruit flavor is determined by the ratio between the sugars (mainly glucose and fructose) and acids, such as citric and malic acid.

-1 DL malic acid is also called d-hydroxybutanedioic acid or (R)-(+)-2-Hydroxysuccinic acid.
+&lt;sup>1 DL malic acid is also called d-hydroxybutanedioic acid or (R)-(+)-2-Hydroxysuccinic acid.